 We acquired 100-Acre Island in 1999 when three families – the Tappans, LaFarges and Birds – donated their undivided interests to us to ensure the island would remain undeveloped and accessible to the community.
 A small point, known as Wedding Point, on the southeastern shore is still owned by one of the families and is ...
 Read more

 We acquired the 124-acre Appleton Preserve in 2006 with assistance from the Land for Maine’s Future Program.
 The property boasts high quality wildlife habitats along the Georges River and amongst its floodplain forest, forested and open wetlands, and upland conifer forests.
-Most of the Appleton Preserve consists of deep glaciomarine deposits of silt ...
+Most of the Appleton Preserve consists of deep glaciomarine deposits ...
 Read more

 In 2005, we acquired the 66-acre Eagles Way Preserve from the Carroll Family.
 The family had a strong interest in the natural world and traditionally used the property for hunting, timber, and nature exploration.
 Surrounded on three sides by water (Fuller Brook, Georges River, and the North Pond outlet stream), local fishermen continue to use ...
 Read more

 Marion Hall donated two parcels of property in 1994 as a memorial to her late husband, George.
 One parcel, Eastman Meadow, is on the east shore of the Georges River north of Sennebec Pond, and the other, Newbert Meadow, is on the east shore of Sennebec Pond at the mouth of Allen Brook.
 Together, they ...
 Read more